 New Life House is a sober living facility for young men that helps its clients understand the causes and conditions that kept them from living a drug-free life by building a strong foundation and support system.
 It has a very high success rate.
 Same-sex sober living is recommended to avoid sexual relationships in some cases, and the availability isn’t limited to homes for men.

 The kind, caring all-female staff at Muse Center in Los Angeles is able to understand the unique challenges women in recovery face.
 They help recovering female addicts by offering 12-step meetings, college classes, and a customized behavioral therapy program.

 A Sober Way Home

 A Sober Way Home is a comprehensive addiction treatment facility located in Arizona.
 It provides services to young adults struggling with drug addiction and comorbid psychiatric disorders such as depression, anxiety disorders, PTSD, and bipolar disorder.
 It also caters to recovering gambling addicts.

 A spirituality-based approach is available for people with religious beliefs who identify God as a higher power.
-Therapy groups include a variety of themes, including family, grief, codependency, anger management, love addiction, boundaries, shame, recovery strategies, and relapse prevention.
+Therapy groups include a variety of themes, including family, grief, codependency, anger management, love addiction, boundaries, shame, steps to alcohol recovery, and relapse prevention.
 In addition, all clients are offered equine therapy.